A Guide To Calculating BTUs

 Buying a new radiator or heated towel rail is a tough enough job to get right as it is, but knowing whether or not the radiator you want and like is powerful enough to heat your space can confuse things even further.

-To ensure that a new radiator is powerful enough, it’s imperative that you work out exactly (or as close as is humanly possible) just how much heat you require to make your space cosy and inviting.
+To ensure that a new radiator is going to get hot enough, you must work out exactly (or as close as possible) how much heat you require to make your space warm and inviting.

-Thankfully, at BestHeating, we love to help you make the most of your home’s heating and in this guide, we’ll show you how to calculate the correct BTU output for your space, to guarantee that you never feel the cold again – well, at least whilst your heating’s on.
+Thankfully, at BestHeating, our experts love to help you make the most of your home’s heating and in this guide, we’ll show you how to calculate the correct BTU output for your space, to make sure you never feel the cold again – well, at least whilst your heating’s on.

 What Is A BTU?